thewtex/tmux-mem-cpu-load/README.rst

    ^    ^          ^         ^     ^    ^    ^
    |    |          |         |     |    |    |
-   A    B          C         D     E    F    G
+   1    2          3         4     5    6    G

-A. Currently used memory.
+1. Currently used memory.
-B. Available memory.
+2. Available memory.
-C. CPU usage bar graph.
+3. CPU usage bar graph.
-D. CPU usage percentage.
+4. CPU usage percentage.
-E. Load average for the past minute.
+5. Load average for the past minute.
-F. Load average for the past 5 minutes.
+6. Load average for the past 5 minutes.
-G. Load average for the past 15 minutes.
+7. Load average for the past 15 minutes.

 Installation